Home » Sourdough » Moist and Fudgy Sourdough Brownies

 Instructions

 • Prep.
-Spray 13 x 9 baking dish with nonstick spray.
-Preheat oven to 350° with the rack in center.
+Spray a 9 x 13 baking dish with nonstick spray.
+Then, preheat the oven to 350°F (175°C) with the rack in the center.

 • Combine all ingredients.
-Mix ingredients in a large mixing bowl until smooth and shiny.
-A spatula works well, as does a hand mixer.
-If using a mixer, add the chocolate chips last.
+Mix the vegetable oil, cocoa powder, all-purpose flour, granulated sugar, salt, eggs, sourdough starter, and vanilla extract in a large mixing bowl until smooth and shiny.
+You can use a spatula or a hand mixer.
+If you're using a mixer, add the chocolate chips last.

 • Serve.
-Let cool for at least 20 minutes.
-Cut into squares and serve right out of the pan.
+After taking the brownies out of the oven, let them cool in the pan for at least 20 minutes.
+Then, cut them into squares and serve them straight from the pan.

 Notes